ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-05-Springs.md

 ---

-A) To make the clock run faster
+A) To make the clock more accurate

-B) To provide almost perfectly constant force as the spring unwinds
+B) To make the clock run faster

-C) To make the clock quieter
+C) To provide almost perfectly constant force as the spring unwinds

-D) To make the clock more accurate
+D) To make the clock quieter

 ---

-To provide almost perfectly constant force as the spring unwinds
+C) To provide almost perfectly constant force as the spring unwinds

 ///